nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    1. Prerequisites: Multiple applications in the current displayed list.
 Multiple applications with tasks (and deadlines).

-   2. Valid test cases: Same as above <br>
+   2. Valid test cases: Same as the test cases mentioned in steps 2-5 for sorting while all applications are being shown <br>
-      Expected: Same as above.
-Check that no application entries that are not in the currently displayed list of applications shows up after sorting.
+      Expected: Same behaviour as when sorting while all applications are being shown. <br> Additionally, check that no application entries that are not in the currently displayed list of applications shows up after sorting.

-   3. Other incorrect sort commands to try:  Same as above <br>
+   3. Other incorrect sort commands to try:  Same as the invalid test cases mentioned in step 6 for sorting while all applications are being shown <br>
       Expected: No sorting is done and the currently displayed list of applications remains the same.
 Error details shown in the status message.

 --------------------------------------------------------------------------------------------------------------------